MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-copilot-search.md

 - **Curated answers** - Admins can configure authoritative answers using bookmarks, acronyms, and people metadata to surface organization-specific insights.
 - **Enterprise-grade security** - Adheres to the privacy and compliance standards of Microsoft 365, including Restricted SharePoint Search and tenant-level access controls.

-## Copilot connectors and Copilot Search
+## Use Copilot connectors to enhance Copilot Search

 You can enhance the Copilot Search experience in your organization with over 100 [prebuilt Microsoft 365 Copilot connectors](/MicrosoftSearch/connectors-gallery).
-[Microsoft 365 Copilot connectors](/microsoft-365-copilot/extensibility/overview-copilot-connector) enable seamless integration with Microsoft and non-Microsoft platform by allowing organizations to ingest and unify data from services like Salesforce, ServiceNow, Confluence, Jira, GitHub, Google Drive, and more into Microsoft Graph to make the data available to search experiences.
+[Microsoft 365 Copilot connectors](/microsoft-365-copilot/extensibility/overview-copilot-connector) enable seamless integration with Microsoft and non-Microsoft platforms by allowing organizations to ingest and unify data from services like Salesforce, ServiceNow, Confluence, Jira, GitHub, Google Drive, and more into Microsoft Graph to make the data available to search experiences.

 Copilot connectors provide the following benefits: